Antnee/acmewidgetco/README.md

 rule (ie whether a price range was set, less-than, greater-than, exact-price etc) then the configured price will be returned.

-Discounts are supported via the `OffersRepository`.
+Discounts are supported via the `Offer` interface.
 The example given in the challenge is where the customer buys one ref widget and gets the second for half price.
+This is included in the `OfferRedWidgetBulk` class;

 ## Third party code in use
 The collections are an extension of my own